Home » Charities

 Today, only Martha’s Pantry continues to operate and is the only organization/agency in Clark County to serve this group of people.
 Staffed entirely by volunteers, the Pantry provides food, household cleaning products, personal hygiene items, and food for pets.
 Martha’s Pantry joined the Oregon Food Bank in 2008 and the Clark County Food Bank in 2009.

 The pantry is funded entirely by donations and grants, including annual donations from the ISCRE since 1995.
-Pantry Director Vicki Smith and Pantry Manager Jeanie Harman are Honored Members of the ISCRE.
+Many members of the Pantry including Vicki Smith, Jeanie Harman, Candi Wrapper and Leslie Chapman Bowyers are Honored Members of the ISCRE.

 Since May 2016, when an arsonist destroyed the Pantry’s home at First Congregational United Church of Christ (UCC), the Pantry has occupied space in the Vancouver Heights United Methodist Church.
-Arrangements to return to renovated space in the UCC, hopefully in late 2017 or early 2018, are underway.
+The Pantry returned to renovated space in the UCC, in 2018, where they remain today.

 For more information on Martha’s Pantry, call 360-695-1480 or check their Facebook page.